ukulililixl/Technical-Blog/twisted/abstraction.md

 **From what I can understand now, we should be very familiar with the low level interface to use the existing call back functions.
 And I don't know whether this is a good way to design a system like this.
 There is so many call back from high level to low level and sometimes we may lost in those floodings of callbacks**.

+**And another important thing is:** The code to deal with exception is very important.
+If we forget to rewrite some functions which will be called when exception happens, then nothing will happen to deal with the exception.
+Such that the reactor will go to the status to wait for another call back!
+This will lead the program into the status of waiting to the forever!